Nashyn/Nashyn/README.md

 ## 🧔 About Me

-Software Developer | CS Graduate Student @Dalhousie University | Ex @ Pocketly
+Software Developer | CS Graduate Student @Dalhousie University | Ex @ TrendMicro

 - 🔭 Actively on the lookout for Full-time positions in the Software Industry.
 - 🌱 Worked on multiple projects related to web development and cloud technologies.